How Do I Recycle These Items?

 Cooking oils and grease should not be disposed of down the drain.
 It can be brought to the Hazardous Waste facilities for recycling.
 Small quantities can be secured in a container and disposed of in the regular trash.
 Commercial cooking oil and grease can be recycled into biodiesel through Alaska Waste.
 Call 563-3717 to get more information about scheduling pick-up of uncontaminated commercial cooking oil and grease.

-Corrugated cardboard can be dropped off at the Anchorage Recycling Center 24/7 or at the recycling area at the Anchorage Regional Landfill during its business hours.
-A 24/7 cardboard bin also is located at 3rd & C Street (In the parking lot of the Anchorage City Limits Lofts (the old Howard Johnson)).
-Note: The bin that was at 7801 Schoon Street off King Street has been removed.
+Corrugated cardboard can be dropped off at the recycling area at both the Anchorage Regional Landfill and the Central Transfer Station during normal business hours.
+You can also drop off cardboard at the Anchorage Recycling Center 24/7.
 Please be sure to flatten all cardboard so that bins do not fill up as quickly.

 Food waste from commercial sources is currently composted through Alaska Waste as part of a pilot program.
 Contact Alaska Waste at 563-3717 to learn more about the program.
 Residents with yard space can include some food waste in backyard composting bins or piles.
 Do not include meats, fish, or dairy products and do not compost food wastes in areas where bears are common as the food may attract the bears.
 An alternative to backyard composting is vermicomposting (a.k.a. worm composting).
 This is usually done in a container with ‘red wiggler’ worms and the container can be kept in a protected location such as a shed or garage.